norlab-ulaval/libpointmatcher/doc/Compilation.md

 ```

 #### Possible Caveats
-If Eigen, libnabo, yaml-cpp, or GTest are not found during the installation, you will have to manually supply their installation locations by setting the CMake flags.
+If Eigen, libnabo, yaml-cpp are not found during the installation, you will have to manually supply their installation locations by setting the CMake flags.
 You can do so using the CMake GUI.

 ```
 cd build
 cmake-gui .